How It Works

 • • Participation and funding logic

-The same underlying system can be applied across different industries — film, property, small business, talent, and other participation-based models.
+The same layer-based approach can be applied across different industries — property, film, small business, education, community projects, talent, and other participation-based models.

 Ownership